 Key switches are beneficial in access control situations where an easy system override is required.
 Key switches are either momentary (the key turns back after it is released) or maintained (the key remains in either an on or off position until turned back).
 Key switches can be placed within reception areas to allow control of the door and entry into the area or in conjunction with automatic operators.

 The Vanderbilt V42 Keypad (formerly Bewator Siemens K42) has an IP rating of IP54 and a cast metal housing with stainless steel backlit buttons.

-RGL Green Dome momentary “Press To Exit” button for surface or flush fitting.
+An RGL Green Dome Momentary “Press To Exit” Button for surface or flush fitting.